cjdbarlow/Part-One/regulation_of_body_temperature.md

   * Radiative heat loss is proportional to temperature
   * Radiative heat loss does not require a transfer medium
 * Makes up ~45% of heat loss under thermoneutral conditions.
-* Depends on the temperature differential between an individual and their environmen
+* Depends on the temperature differential between an individual and their environment
   * A cold environment (e.g. operating theatre) causes a large radiant heat loss
   The heat loss from the patient is greater than the heat gain from the surrounding environment.